 This module is assessed by three practical exercises (40%) and a two-hour exam (60%).
 For each of the three practical exercises, a one-hour tutorial class is provided to help students to further understand concepts and processes and to develop analytical and problem-solving skills.

-The weather forecasting part of this module is assessed by practical exercises (50%) and the climate modelling part by exam (50%).
-A work experience week is an integral component of this module.
+The weather forecasting part of this module is assessed by practical exercises (50%) and the climate modelling part by exam (35%) and coursework (15%).

-The course aims to provide students with analytical skills necessary for the processing and analysis of meteorological and climatological data sets.
-The module provides a background to the research computing environment through an understanding of the UNIX operating system and programming structure of FORTRAN as a basis for developing computer skills for the extraction, collation and organisation of data.
-The fundamentals of statistical hypothesis testing are introduced and developed further in the context of advanced statistical techniques for the fitting of statistical models, time series analysis and identifying the main modes of variation in large data sets.
+The course aims to provide students with analytical skills necessary for the collection, processing and analysis of meteorological and climatological data sets.
+In addition, the module provides an understanding of programming in a UNIX environment as a basis for developing computer programming skills for the extraction, collation and organisation of data.
+The statistical software packages R and SPSS will be taught in this module.
+The fundamentals of statistical hypothesis testing are introduced and developed further in the context of advanced statistical techniques for the fitting of statistical models, identifying the main modes of variation in large data sets and time series analysis.

 The module will be assessed by a written exam (50%) and a combined student presentation and essay (50%).